-Around every 6 months a female dog will come ‘into season’.
-This is a fertile period that lasts up to 3 weeks and is also known as ‘being in heat’.
-If you want to avoid pregnancy it is advisable to walk your dog on a lead and if possible away from busy areas during this time.
+Around every 6 months, a female dog will come ‘into season.’
+This is a fertile period that lasts up to 3 weeks and is also known as ‘being in heat.’
+If you want to avoid a pregnant dog, it is advisable to walk your dog on a lead and, if possible, away from busy areas during this time.

 This stage lasts around 4-13 days and is when your bitch will be fertile.
 Her bleeding will stop but may be replaced by a yellowish discharge.
-She will be more tolerant of a male dogs interest so if you want to avoid an unwanted pregnancy this is the time to be extra vigilant.
+She will be more tolerant of a male dog’s interest, so if you want to avoid unwanted pregnancy, this is the time to be extra vigilant.

 How can I tell if my dog is pregnant?

-Unfortunately you may not notice any obvious signs at the beginning of the pregnancy and there isn’t a home pregnancy test for your dog.
+Unfortunately, you may not notice any obvious signs of pregnancy initially, and there isn’t a home pregnancy test for your dog.
 So here are a few things to look out for if you suspect there is a chance that your dog is expecting,

 - Your dog may experience the doggy equivalent of morning sickness